 Mengding Ganlu has catechins.
 When mixed with caffeine contained it may help digestion and lead to increased metabolism and burn fat.

-Mengdiang Ganlu Tea Side EffectsThere are not much side effects related with the Mengding Ganlu tea but it may sometimes lead to gastrointestinal problems like diarrhea, constipation, and stomach problems.
-In addition, drinking too much tea may lead to nervous system and sleep problems.
+Mengdiang Ganlu Tea Side EffectsThere are not many side effects related to the Mengding Ganlu tea but it may sometimes lead to gastrointestinal problems like diarrhea, constipation, and stomach problems.
+In addition, drinking too much tea may lead to the nervous system and sleep problems.

 FAQs Of Mengding Ganlu Tea